 Tell us what kind of session you want to host

-For the first time in CMX Summit history, we will be opening applications for workshops as well as keynotes and presentations.
+Applications are open for workshops as well as keynotes and presentations.

 Use concise language

-Tell us what you can do
+Tell us what you can do for our audience

-(Bonus) links to videos of past talks
+Bonus: Links to videos of past talks

 At CMX, we always welcome new and first-time speakers.
 We also have a commitment to diversity and inclusion at our events.
 Part of this means that we have a mix of new friends and old friends take the stage.